Capital City

 California’s diverse economy spans tech, entertainment, agriculture, and tourism, offering varied employment opportunities.

 Employers in California are required to have both a Federal Employer Identification Number and a California payroll tax number to hire employees.
+These registrations are the foundation for running payroll compliantly and making sure wages and taxes are reported correctly from day one.

 Standard working hours are 8 hours per day and 40 hours per week.
+Anything beyond that typically counts as overtime and California’s overtime rules are strict, so it pays to get this right.

-As of January 1, 2024, California's statewide minimum wage is $16.00 per hour for all employers.
+As of January 1, 2025, California's minimum wage is:

 Californian law mandates that employers pay employees at least twice a month.
 This requirement ensures employees are paid no less frequently than semimonthly.